-The gigantic accumulation and concentration of capital, the constantly growing power of big industry, banks and railroads, has crushed the petty bourgeoisie more and more, impoverished the farmers and made them discontented, and has forced the formation of a uniform and more class conscious working class.
+The gigantic accumulation and concentration of capital, the constantly growing power of big industry, banks and railroads, has crushed the lower middle class more and more, has impoverished the farmers and made them discontended, and has brought about the formation of a uniform and more class-conscious working class.

 This development, of necessity, drove a wedge into both the Republican and Democratic parties.
-The more intense and differentiated the conflicts between the different classes became the more impossible it became that inside the same party-this applies to both parties-there should be room for the interests of capitalists, farmers and workers.
+The more intense and differentiated the conflicts between the different classes became, the more impossible it was for the interests of capitalists, farmers and workers to find room inside the same party-this applies to both parties.
 And this condition continues to-day.
 Even before the War, we perceive the insurrection of the farmers and the workers against the framework of the old parties.
 The War interrupted this process, but the big political and economic crisis called forth by the War renewed and intensified to the highest degree the disorganizing process going on inside the old parties.

 Violent and ever sharpening factional conflicts have taken place both in the Republican party and in the Democratic Party.
-In both parties, the factions of the petty bourgeoisie and farmers are trying to take the control from the representatives of the big capitalists.
+In both parties, the factions of the lower middle class and farmers are trying to wrest the control from the representatives of the big capitalists.
 By boring from within, the insurgent faction is trying to get hold of the old party machinery.
 In 1910, the Progressive Democratic Federation, which was formed at that time, announced quite openly that its aim was to get into control of the organization of the Democratic Party.

-In the Republican Party the La Follette group employed the same tactics.
+In the Republican Party the LaFollette group employed the same tactics.
 By boring from within, these "radical" bourgeois factions have had local and partial successes.
 But it is not at all probable that they will secure control of the old party machinery.
-It is more probable that the general staff of these parties, which is made up of bourgeois and business politicians, will prevent the final victory of the "radical" petty bourgeois and farm elements.
-On the contrary, signs are growing that the conflicts between the factions will lead to a split in both parties.
-Today there is frequent collaboration between the conservative Republican and conservative Democratic wings, on the one hand, and between the radical Republican and radical Democratic wings, on the other hand.
-Not only has the class struggle between the petty bourgeoisie and the capitalists broken down the old party lines in Congress (voting on the tariff and bonus questions), but it happens that a conservative Republican votes for a conservative Democrat in order to prevent the election of a radical Republican.
+It is more probable that the general staff of these parties, which is made up of capitalists and business politicians, will prevent the final victory of the "radical" lower middle class and farmer elements.
+On the other hand, signs are growing that the conflicts between the factions will lead to a split in both parties.
+To-day there is frequent collaboration between the conservative Republican and conservative Democratic wings, on the one hand, and between radical Republican and radical Democratic wings, on the other hand.
+Not only has the class struggle between the farmers and the capitalists broken down the old party lines in Congress (voting on the tariff and bonus questions), but there are even many cases where a conservative Republican votes for a conservative Democrat in order to prevent the election of a radical Republican.

-It is not only amusing but also characteristic of the present political situation, to read what President Harding's father says about radical Republicans: "With fellows like Borah and La Follette to deal with, my boy has enough Bolsheviks to trouble him in the Senate now without sending any more down to Washington."
+It is rather amusing and characteristic of the present political situation, to read what President Harding's father says about radical Republicans: "With fellows like Borah and LaFollette to deal with, my boy has enough Bolsheviks to trouble him in the Senate now without sending any more down to Washington."